ericglau/sublime-reach/README.md

 }

 ```
-5. Change _/Users/eric/git/reach-ide/server/out/server.js_ to the real location of the server.js file.
+6. Change _/Users/eric/reach-ls-27d1fc1/out/server.js_ to the real location of the `out/server.js` file in the directory that you unzipped to in step 3.
 It **must** be an absolute path.
-6. Restart Sublime.
+7. Restart Sublime.